 Apr 2013: State oil company Staatsolie and Petronas signed a production sharing contract for offshore block 52.
 Petronas will drill at least one exploratory well and conduct a 3D seismic survey.
 In 2012 Staatsolie signed a production sharing deal with Apache to explore Block 53.
 In January 2013 Suriname’s 5th bidding round was officially opened, offering Blocks 54, 55, 56 and 57 on the Demerara Plateau.

 Nov 2012: The 5th International Bidding Round is expected to be formally opened at the start of 2013 by Staatsolie, the National Oil Company (NOC) of Suriname.
 Four blocks will be offered in the round, Block 54, Block 55, Block 56 and Block 57, all located in the Demerara Plateau Area in eastern offshore deep waters.

-Oct 2012: Apache Corp has signed a PSC with Staatsolie Maatschappij Suriname for offshore Block 53.
-The parties have agreed to a minimum work program for the 3-year exploration phase which includes a 3D seismic survey and two wells.
-Apache will take responsibility for all costs with Staatsolie given a stake in the optional 2.5-year development phase of up to 20% with reimbursement.
+Oct 2012: Apache Corp signed a PSC with Staatsolie Maatschappij Suriname for offshore Block 53.
+A minimum work program for the 3-year exploration phase includes a 3D seismic survey and 2 wells.
+Apache will take responsibility for all costs.
+Staatsolie will take a stake in the optional 2.5-year development phase of up to 20% with reimbursement.
 Block 53 is located 130 kms off the NW coast of Paramaribo.
-Apache is one of 22 international companies that participated in the bidding round held from Feb through June 2012.

 Jun 2012: Chevron has acquired 50% of Blocks 42 and 45.